beneviolabs/ft-allowance-agent/0.0.1/README.md

    So for example if you are user exampleuser.near with agent foobar, any secret you set for foobar will be present (but not visible) when otheruser2.near uses your agent.

+   > ⚠️ Any changes to the secrets you make will also be effected on the other user's runtime.
+So be careful when changing them.

 ### Troubleshooting deployments and the deployed running application